As you conduct your research, you will come across different kinds of sources, which can often be broken down into three larger categories:

 Trade/Professional Literature: Professional or trade publications are written by journalists or professionals working in a particular field.
 The authors assume subject knowledge of the reader, and the articles are generally written to update professionals within a particular field about current events, trends, and opinions which may affect their work.

 Scholarly Literature: Scholarly literature is written by experts in a given field and is published in a journal.
 Journals will typically include original research articles, reviews, and opinion pieces.
 Articles published in highly-regarded scholarly journals will typically undergo a peer-review process prior to publication.
 This means that the article was reviewed by other experts for accuracy and validity of the research prior to publication.

-The nature of conducting research on terrorism means that sometimes you will not have access to scholarly articles on your topic.
+The nature of conducting research means that sometimes you will not have access to scholarly articles on your topic.
 When this occurs, you must conduct some critical thinking to evaluate the information you find.
 It may still be useful for your assignment, but you should ask questions and proceed with caution.

 Questions to ask yourself when evaluating an article:

 Who wrote this information?
 What can I find out about them?
 Who do they work for?
 What makes this person an expert?